aswindevsp/Dell-Inspiron-5567-BigSur/README.md

 # Dell-Inspiron-5567-Catalina Clover and Open Core

-This is the clover folder for Dell Inspiron 5567 with specs:
+This is the clover and OpenCore folder for Dell Inspiron 5567 with specs:

 CPU: Intel i7 7500U